intel-analytics/ipex-llm/python/friesian/example/wnd/README.md

 ```

 __Options:__
+* `input_folder`: The path to the folder of parquet files, either a local path or an HDFS path.
+* `output_folder`: The path to save the preprocessed data to parquet files and meta data.
+HDFS path is recommended for yarn cluster_mode.
 * `cluster_mode`: The cluster mode to run the data preprocessing, one of local, yarn, standalone or spark-submit.
 Default to be local.
 * `master`: The master URL, only used when cluster_mode is standalone.
 * `executor_cores`: The number of cores to use on each executor.
 Default to be 48.